docelic/terminfo/README.md

 1. Providing raw access to parsed terminfo data
 1. Using internally stored terminfo data for most common terminals

+It is implemented in Crystal and does not depend on ncurses or any other external parsing library.

 ## Installation

 Add the dependency to `shard.yml`: